 IT'S GO TIME!

-We set Bondi Chai's official birthday as May 5, 2005 (05/05/05), launching with 2 varieties: Vanilla Honey and Club Cinnamon, committing to one tonne of each for our first batch.
-That was scary, especially when we'd been able to sell just 17kg in the first month.
+We set Bondi Chai's official birthday as May 5, 2005 (05/05/05), launching with 2 varieties: Vanilla Honey and Club Cinnamon and had to commit to one tonne of each for our first production batch.
+With our bridges in flames behind us, we set off with enthusiasm, hardly pausing to notice that after one month we'd sold just 17kg.

 Only 1883kg to go!